StephanWagner/domPanZoom/README.md

 # domPanZoom

-Add mobile friendly panning and zooming to any DOM element.
+Add mobile friendly panning and zooming to any HTML DOM element.

 ---